Dean Kilby • September 5, 2025

 The starting point is always micronutrient sufficiency.
 A comprehensive multivitamin–mineral complex ensures that essential vitamins, trace elements, and antioxidants are consistently available.
 This forms the baseline that supports immune function, cardiovascular health, bone strength, and cellular defense.

-To this, I add phytonutrient blends rich in carotenoids, polyphenols, and plant antioxidants.
+To these essentials, I add phytonutrient blends rich in carotenoids, polyphenols, and plant antioxidants.
 These compounds go beyond basic nutrition, targeting oxidative stress and supporting healthy gene expression related to longevity.

 2. Energy and Mitochondrial Health